yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/transactions-high-availability-ysql.md

 ---
 title: HA of Transactions in YSQL
-headerTitle: Build highly available applications in YSQL
+headerTitle: High Availability
-linkTitle: High availability
+linkTitle: High Availability
-description: Learn how to design highly available Transactions in YSQL.
+description: Learn how to handle design highly available Transactions in YSQL.

 menu:
   preview: